jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 27: July 2nd, 2017

+**Today's Progress**: Coded for 60 minutes.
+Watched tutorials on how to use Sketch.

+**Thoughts**: Excited for all the posibilities!
+Now I feel like I'm growing as a designer, which will help with my job!

 ### Day 26: July 1st, 2017

 **Today's Progress**: Coded for 105 minutes.
 Worked on Wikipedia Viewer with Rachel.